 How SD-WAN Supports Manufacturing Factory Automation

-Since their inception, manufacturers have strived to automate their factories wherever possible, improving the efficiency, productivity and quality of production lines.
+Since their inception, manufacturers have striven to automate their factories wherever possible, improving the efficiency, productivity and quality of production lines.
 Whilst in the early 1800s automation came from punched cards, used for complex pattern weaving, in the modern-day manufacturers are equipped with a vast array of computerised production line machinery.
 These systems are increasing being interconnected, allowing streamlined communications and enabling both reliable and holistic automation of production.

 Achieving this interconnectivity can be quite the struggle, with manufacturers finding that many systems are incompatible, the volume of traffic is too large or maintaining the network is simply too difficult.
 However, these issues are mitigated by Software Defined Wide Area Network (SD-WAN) solutions, which offer a vast improvement on traditional WAN offerings.